-During the scenario workshop on 17 May 2019, NEM industry participants were taken through a twostage tactical-to-strategic planning exercise, which drew upon the learnings from numerous risk scenario workshops conducted for various sectors over the past three years.
+During the scenario workshop on 17 May 2019, NEM industry participants were taken through a twostage tactical-to-strategic planning exercise, which drew upon the learnings from numerous risk scenario workshops conducted by government for various sectors over the past three years.
+Scenarios were designed to match the weather and climate risks with the relevant NEM vulnerability inventory.

 The first half of the workshop introduced the operational weather and climate risk scenario exercise.
-Participants considered a multi-month extreme weather and climate scenario that is considered plausible and would test the exposure and vulnerabilities of the NEM.
+Participants considered a multi-month extreme weather and climate scenario that is both plausible and aimed at highlighting risk exposure and vulnerabilities in the NEM.

 The second half of the workshop was a planning exercise.
-This exercise was structured around the five, high-level decision-making processes described earlier and standard methods for assessing risks consistent with ISO 31000.
+This exercise was structured around the five, high-level decision-making processes from AEMO's industry scoping and cognizant of some of AEMO's established methods for assessing risks (see section 0 above).